Read the Inclusive Cities Action Plans

-Inclusive Cities currently supports 12 UK cities and their local partnersto achieve a step-change in their approach towards integration of newcomers in the city.
+Inclusive Cities currently supports 12 UK cities and their local partners to achieve a step-change in their approach towards the integration of newcomers in the city.

-Drawing on ideas and experience from within Europe and innovative approaches from cities in the United States, it aims to support development of an approach which is:
+Drawing on ideas and experience from within Europe and innovative approaches from cities in the United States, it aims to support the development of a method which is:

-The project is a knowledge exchange initiative which allows the cities to reflect upon and develop their thinking in a number of ways:
+The project is a knowledge exchange initiative which allows the cities to reflect upon and develop their thinking in several ways:

 Nathan Grassi (Administration)